MSorkun/qa-takehome-linq/README.md

 This repository contains my submission for the QA Analyst Take-Home Assessment.

 ## Overview
-The goal of this project was to manually test the Linq profile sharing feature as a visitor and analyze its behavior using browser dev tools and Postman.
+The goal of this project is to manually test the Linq profile feature from a visitor’s perspective — specifically, viewing a profile and attempting to save contact information.
+This includes analyzing behavior using browser dev tools and Postman.

 ---